blbadger/blbadger.github.io/memory-models.md

 \mathtt{BPB} = (L_t/L_b) \Bbb L / \ln(2) = (1/3.92) * 0.1 / \ln(2) \approx 0.036
 $$

-meaning that the encoder is responsible for approximately 0.921 bits per byte, which is not very remarkable given that the encoder's amortized memory for these large models results in an amortized 8 bits per byte extra.
+meaning that the encoder is responsible for approximately 0.921 bits per byte, which is not very remarkable given that the encoder's amortized memory for these large models results is 8 bits per byte extra.
 This is not nearly enough to accurately compress the 512 token context window, however, as shown below:

 ![mixer information recovery](/deep-learning/memory_model_information_fig.png)